-Inappropriate dinner wear such as pool or beach attire, shorts, ball caps and casual jeans (with fraying and/or holes) are not permitted in the dining rooms.
+Pool or beach attire, shorts, ball caps and casual jeans (with fraying and/or holes) are not welcomed in the dining rooms.
 Shoes must be worn.

 When formal nights are held, please observe the dress code in the Traditional Dining and Anytime Dining venues for the enjoyment of all our guests.

-- Evening gowns and cocktail dresses for women
+- Evening attire or cocktail dresses for women

 - Tuxedos, dinner jackets or dark suits with a tie for men

 |Length of Cruise||Number of Formal Evenings||Number of Smart Casual Evenings|

 |29+ Days||5 minimum||24+|

 Follow these important luggage reminders:

 - Essential medicines, travel documents, valuables and breakables should be hand carried in your possession at all times.

 - Many domestic airline carriers now impose excess baggage fees for one or more bags and bags weighing over 50 lbs., so check with your carrier regarding weight restrictions.

 - Princess will make every effort to assist you in safeguarding your belongings.
 But remember, you are responsible for your things at all times.
 Princess is not responsible for money, jewelry, cameras, binoculars, documents or any other articles you retain in your personal control.